 Image by Dorothy Hardy (fl.
 1891 – 1925) – Guerber, H. A. (Hélène Adeline) (1909).
 Myths of the Norsemen from the Eddas and Sagas.
 London : Harrap.
 This illustration facing page 170.
 Digitized by the Internet Archive and available from http://www.archive.org/details/mythsofthenorsem00gueruoft Some simple image processing by User:Haukurth., PD-US, https://en.wikipedia.org/w/index.php?curid=20461968

-Shame is the fear of being abandoned by our tribe that is so strong that we literally feel as if we will die.
-I described shame like this at a Mindful Self-Compassion course recently, and someone said that they knew the feeling of impending death, but didn’t realize it was shame.
+Shame is the fear of being abandoned by our community that is so strong that we literally feel as if we will die.
+I described shame like this at a self-compassion course I taught recently, and someone said that they knew the feeling of impending death, but didn’t realize it was shame.
 This is the first step – understanding how shame feels and why we have it.
-It’s a biological reaction that helps us survive by making us stay with our group.
+It’s a biological reaction that helps us survive by frightening us into staying with our group.
 Shame is about getting out alive, not happy.
 How do we reckon with shame?
-We learn to identify it; we speak it to others who can hold their own shame and ours; and we love ourselves up.
-Mindfulness, connection and self-compassion.
+We learn to identify it; we acknowledge what it’s trying to do for us; we get some perspective on it; we speak it to others who can hold their own shame and ours; and we love ourselves up.

-Perfectionism is the belief that if I just do things right I can control my environment, I can make the people around me happy and I can ensure my emotional and psychological survival.
+Perfectionism is the belief that if I just do things in the right way I can control my environment; I can make the people around me happy and I can ensure my emotional and psychological survival.
 Perfectionism is a brutal master, as she is never satisfied.
 There is always another task to perfect; there is always another person to please; there is always another fear of disconnection to tend to.
-Perfectionism is an addiction designed to keep us from feeling shame, the mortal dread of being kicked out of the tribe.
+Perfectionism is an addiction designed to keep us from feeling shame, the mortal dread of being kicked out of the community.
 How do we reckon with perfectionism?
 By recognizing when it is taking hold; by understanding it’s connection to shame; by bringing pragmatism in and recognizing its impossible task; by loving up the inner child who believed if they could just please all the big people around them they would be safe.
-Mindfulness, wisdom, self-compassion.

-The only way we can learn to set boundaries is when those around us teach us and model boundaries.
+The only way we can learn to set boundaries is when those around us model boundaries and when we learn to tune in to our own body’s wisdom.
 If no-one taught us boundaries when we were little, or they consistently stepped over what should be our boundaries, we can’t learn when to say yes and when to say no. If we were only ever expected to say yes, then we didn’t learn boundaries.
-The only way to understand our clear yes is to understand our clear no. Unclear boundaries lead to uncertainty in us and in those around us; send out mixed messages; compromise our safety and our sovereignty; and lead to injured instincts of self-protection and discomfort with the natural response of anger.
+The only way to understand our clear yes is to understand our clear no. Unclear boundaries lead to uncertainty in us and in those around us; send out mixed messages; compromise our safety and our sovereignty; and lead to injured instincts of self-protection along with discomfort with the natural response of anger.
 How do we reckon with unclear boundaries?
-We get in touch with our most important source of wisdom – our body – and we learn to listen to our intuition; we get clear on our no; we grieve our straying from our soul’s purpose and dream a new future of alignment; we practice with our safe sisters (or brothers); we lean on our soul tribe for inclusion when setting boundaries with others might lead to exclusion.
-Intuition, mindfulness, and soul connection.
+We get in touch with our most important source of wisdom – our body – and we learn to listen to our intuition; we get clear on our no; we grieve our straying from our soul’s purpose and dream a new future of alignment; we practice in safe community; we lean on our soul family for inclusion when setting boundaries with others (including our blood family) might lead to exclusion.

 Reckoning, Relationship, Restoration

 We are the ones we have been waiting for.
 Wait no longer.
 Claim what is yours to claim.
 Heal what is yours to heal.
 Love what is yours to love.
-No-one else is going to do this for you, but there is a tribe and a way to do this.
+No-one else is going to do this for you, but there is a community wanting to do this with you.
 Join the HeartWorks Thriving Woman Toolkit.
 Women, I’ll see you there.
 (Men, I’ll see you soon at the next fork in the road.)